Tanuki/tanuki.py/readme.md

 <!-- TOC --><a name="scaling-and-finetuning"></a>
 ## Scaling and Finetuning

-An advantage of using Monkey-Patch in your workflow is the cost and latency benefits that will be provided as the number of datapoints increases.
+An advantage of using MonkeyPatch in your workflow is the cost and latency benefits that will be provided as the number of datapoints increases.

 Successful executions of your patched function suitable for finetuning will be persisted to a training dataset, which will be used to distil smaller models for each patched function.
 This results in significant decreases in cost and latency while keeping performance on the same level.

-Training smaller function-specific models and deploying them is handled by the Monkey-Patch library, so the user will get the benefits without any additional MLOps or DataOps effort.
+Training smaller function-specific models and deploying them is handled by the MonkeyPatch library, so the user will get the benefits without any additional MLOps or DataOps effort.
 Currently only OpenAI GPT style models are supported (Teacher - GPT4, Student GPT-3.5)

 <!-- TOC --><a name="frequently-asked-questions"></a>